vladimir-avetian/vladimir-avetian.github.io/index.md

 *Research methods:* Causal Inference, Unstructured Data, Text-as-Data.

+My work examines social, economic, and cultural divides, mainly focusing on the economics of prejudice and the political economy of media and ideologies.
+Much of it draws on large-scale, unstructured data from digital platforms such as social media, wikis, online marketplaces, and mapping services.

 I organise ["Public Governance" online seminar](https://acss-dig.psl.eu/fr/seminaires/public-governance) focused on Political Economy + Data Science.
+Please, contact me if you want to attend or present.

 My CV is available [here](pdfs/cv.pdf).